jrp6/mimu/README.md

 TODO
 ----
 * A Frontend
+* Implement deletion
 * Emit signals when they should be (Trivial except for errorOccurred)
-* Stop playing instantly when status changes to paused (currently plays current video to the end
+* Stop playing instantly when status changes to paused (currently plays current video to the end)

 Specs
 -----